Litauen/docs.bannerlordmodding.lt/guides/how_to_remove_native_kingdoms.md

 Compile this into your module, make sure it's loaded when you test new game.

-Without this, game will crash on start.
+Without this, game will crash on start if any of these IDs are removed.